urilivshits/pageinference/README.md

   - Ctrl+click on Chrome extension icon: Just opens the extension normally
 - **Disabled Mode**: Always just opens the extension (no automatic question repeating)

-**Example use case**: Ask "What are this person's key skills and experience?" on one LinkedIn profile, then Ctrl+click the Chrome extension icon (or normal click in Auto mode) when viewing other LinkedIn profiles to get the same analysis instantly.
+**Example**: Ask "What are this person's key skills?" on one LinkedIn profile, then Ctrl+click the extension icon on other profiles for instant analysis.

-### 📱 Interface Niceties
+### 📱 Interface & Experience
-- **Chat History**: Organized by website domain because we're not animals
+- **Chat History**: Organized by website domain with search and filtering because we're not animals
-- **Search Your Chats**: Find that one conversation from three weeks ago
 - **Dark/Light Themes**: Because your retinas matter
 - **Flower Animation**: A delightful SVG flower blooms every time you open the extension (it's the little things)
 - **Message Timestamps**: See exactly when you asked that embarrassing question
 - **Copy Messages**: Share the AI's wisdom with the world

-### 🔧 Power User Features
-- **Domain Filtering**: Show only chats from the current website
-- **Auto-Execution**: Smart logic for when to run commands vs. just opening
-- **Session Management**: Multiple chat sessions, because context switching is real
-- **Local Storage**: Your API key never leaves your browser
+- **Temperature Control**: Adjust response creativity (0.0 = robotic, 1.0 = artistic)
+- **Multiple Sessions**: Context switching without losing your conversation threads

 ## 🚀 Getting Started

 ### Prerequisites
 - A Chrome browser (or Chromium-based browser with extension support)
 - An OpenAI API key ([get one here](https://platform.openai.com/api-keys))
-- The patience to read this README (optional but appreciated)
+- A sense of humor about delightful flower animations

 ### Installation
 1. **Load the Extension**: